 It's a full-blown Faustian vision.
 Burnham probably went overboard on the historical determinism angle - later editions of BMS dropped the claim that synthetic creations would make "all natural organic life" obsolete, and his later writings focus on the mythic and mystical aspects of art.
 But regardless of whether you agree that synthetic life is the next step in sculpture, it is undoubtedly true that Jack's outline of "systems esthetics" was a pivotal contribution.

 Jack Burnham was my hero during the 1970s, when I was a young artist just starting to write for Artforum and he was at the peak of his career.
 I was too poor to buy clothes back then, so Jack gave me his brother's old US Army uniforms from the 1950s.
 I wore them proudly, since they said "Burnham" on the breast pocket.
 As a result, some people in SoHo may have thought I was Jack Burnham.
 Unfortunately, I wasn't, but I would like to do something now to repay him for the support and inspiration he gave.

 This site (online since August 2000 and most recently updated on 13 February 2018) aims to be a gateway to Jack's writing and to perceptive comments on his work by other people, whether the articles themselves are located here or elsewhere, online or offline.
-Many thanks to Kevin B. Leonard, Timothy Garrett, Barry Alpert, Edward Shanken, William L. Tchakirides, Michael Schippling and Lutz Dammbeck for information, suggestions and research which have helped to expand and improve this site.
+Many thanks to Kevin B. Leonard, Timothy Garrett, Barry Alpert, Stephan Pickering, Edward Shanken, William L. Tchakirides, Michael Schippling and Lutz Dammbeck for information, suggestions and research which have helped to expand and improve this site.
 Your feedback, written contributions, ideas and new links are eagerly sought.